kanoszii/Linux-System-Admin-Scripts/README.md

 ## Support and Contributions

-If you have questions, feedback, or need assistance related to any of these scripts, please feel free to leave comments in the relevant sections of the repository.
-Our community is eager to help you troubleshoot issues and customize the scripts to your needs.
+If you have questions, feedback, or need assistance related to any of these scripts, please feel free to leave comments in the relevant sections of the repository..

-Thank you for using our automation tools, and we wish you effective Linux system administration!
+Thank you for using my automation tools, and I wish you effective Linux system administration!